 Even by itself, a hot tub is a fantastic space for socialising and making memories.
 Pair it with even the simplest of outside garden bars, and you’ve easily got the ultimate focal point for social gatherings, whether it’s a small family get-together or a larger party with friends.

-Once you’ve set up a garden bar with a hot tub, your friends and even your neighbours will come up with pretty much any excuse to come over and spend as much time there as possible.
+Caution, though, once you’ve set up a garden bar with a hot tub, your friends and even your neighbours will come up with pretty much any excuse to come over and spend as much time there as possible.

 7. Use it year-round with outdoor heating & insulation

-We’ve already addressed the issue of insulation in this article, so we won’t dwell on it too much here.
+We’ve already addressed the issue of insulation in this article.
+So we won’t dwell on it too much here.

 Each option comes with a unique set of benefits.
-For instance, a traditional, Mexican style chiminea will complement your Caribbean bar perfectly.
+For instance, a traditional Mexican-style chiminea will complement your Caribbean bar perfectly.
 Patio heating, on the other hand, will complete that classic British pub look and feel we all know and love.

 8. Don’t forget the lighting

-As with outdoor heating, there’s no shortage of options here.
+Luckily, as with outdoor heating, there’s no shortage of options here.
 Lanterns, string lights and spotlights can all get the job done with plenty of style.
 Depending on your overall garden décor, you might even want to use a combination of two or more types.

 Also, don’t forget to install the right lighting inside your garden bar – especially if you’ve decided to take one of our themed garden bar ideas on board.